Rise in renewals - the office market trend taking shape in 2026 | SHB

 Here are the most common ‘stay and improve’ strategies we’re seeing in early 2026.

 Identify savings on rent, rates or service charges.
-The goal is to reduce leakage, tighten assumptions, and create budget certainty while the market is volatile.
+The goal is to reduce leakage, tighten assumptions, and create budget certainty while the market is moving.

 Renegotiate terms to reflect current market values and the building’s competitive position.
 In a polarised market, evidence and positioning matter more than volume.
 This is particularly important depending on when your last review was completed, to ensure you’re prepared to leverage other opportunities where levels have increased.